 The application itself, in addition to the experience and educational requirements, also involves that an attorney furnish extensive documentation showing their relevant experience in both the general practice of law and their practice in the specific area in which they will attempt to become Board Certified, as well as ten (10) qualified references who will speak for the attorney’s experience and character.

-Once the aforementioned stipulations have been met, the applicant must register to sit for a day-long examination that is held once a year.
+Once the aforementioned stipulations have been met, the applicant must register to sit for a rigorous six (6) hour examination in Juvenile Law.
 If the attorney passes both the application process and the Texas Board of Legal Specialization exam they will receive a Certificate of Special Competence in that area of law and are considered Board Certified.

 Dan Kossmann was in the inaugural class of Juvenile Board Certified Attorneys of 2001.